foliant-docs/foliantcontrib.confluence/README.md

 :   ID of the parent page under which the new one(s) should be created. *Only for not yet existing pages*.

 `parent_title`
-:   Another way to define parent of the page.
+:   Another way to define the parent of the page.
 Lower priority than `paren_di`.
 Title of the parent page under which the new one(s) should be created.
-Parent should exist under the space_key specified. *Only for not yet existing pages*.
+The parent should exist under the space_key specified. *Only for not yet existing pages*.

 `test_run`
 :   If this option is true, Foliant will prepare the files for uploading to Confluence, but won't actually upload them.
 Use this option for testing your content before upload.
 The prepared files can be found in `.confluencecache/debug` folder.
 Default: `false`